pippinbarr/the-artist-is-present/process/to-do.md

 ## General
 * ~~Fix collisions - you seem able to walk through walls with tapping~~

-* Just noticed some broken long hair (blonde with black tips)
+* ~~Dialogs need to be on a timer so they don't just stay up and free the player to not need to queue (or I get rid of the excuse mes and just push the person out actually.)~~
-* Integrating texts (this will be a way to check on functionality too)
+* ~~Integrating texts (this will be a way to check on functionality too)~~
+* ~~Moma exterior people seemed not to queue properly...? fuck~~
-* There's a general shoving out of the way idea in general (will have to mediate with the queueing stuff though)
+* ~~There's a general shoving out of the way idea in general (will have to mediate with the queueing stuff though)~~
+* ~~Red pixel on avatar?~~
+* **COULD NOT REPRODUCE** ~~Just noticed some broken long hair (blonde with black tips)~~

+* With timed messages you run the risk of them happening while a dialog is already displaying.
+Could either
+  * Have such messages repeat attempts until they succeed
+  * Alter dialogs so that you can append further messages to the current dialog (this would be kind of slick actually and not even so hard?)
+The beauty being that it totally avoids the issue of timing...
+  * What about stacking callbacks though :/ (Doable I think?)

+## Title
+* ~~Oh yeah, the title screen.
+Click to continue etc. See the original.~~
+* **I COULD NOT BEAR IT** ~~Can I bear the slight text shifting of the title and authors texts?
+I'm guessing not :(~~
+* ~~A little more twizzling left here~~

 ## Exterior
 * ~~Time zone support~~